grafana-toolbox/grafana-client/README.md

 This section of the documentation outlines which parts of the Grafana HTTP API are supported, and to which degree.
 See also [Grafana HTTP API reference].

+### Compatibility

+`grafana-client` is largely compatible with Grafana 5.x-9.x.
+However, earlier versions of Grafana might not support certain features or subsystems.

 ### Overview

 | API | Status |